elixirschool/elixirschool/_posts/2019-09-19-sorting-a-table-with-live-view-live-links.md

 end
 ```

 Note that we've included a "catch-all" version of the `handle_params/3` function that will be invoked if someone navigates to `/cohorts` and includes query params that do not match the `"sort_by"` param that we care about.
-If our live view recieves such a request, it will not update state.
+If our live view receives such a request, it will not update state.

 Now, when a user clicks the `"Name"` live link, two things will happen: